 Islamorada Community Entertainment offers exceptional classical and contemporary musical performances, including live jam sessions, reggae and bluegrass festivals throughout the year at Founders Park, mile marker (MM) 87 bayside in Islamorada.

 The Florida Keys Concert Association is a volunteer, not-for-profit organization that holds seasonal Monday evening classical music concerts in the Middle and Upper Keys.

-Key West Theater presents yearlong live concerts at its renovated performing arts venue at 512 Eaton St.
+Key West Theater presents yearlong live concerts, comedy shows and musicals at its performing arts venue at 512 Eaton St.